 Cons

-- Premium version is expensive
+- The premium version is expensive

 Price: Free (In-app purchases start at $4.99)